•The deadline to request an Informal Review with the Assessor’s Office for the current tax year ends on the last day of May.

 Helpful Documentation for the Informal Review and Appeals Process

-To assist in the Informal Review and appeals process, property owners should submit documentation that supports their opinion of value of the property in question.
+To assist in the appeals process, property owners should submit documentation that supports their opinion of value of the property in question.
 Examples of such documentation include:

-- Sales prices of similar properties in the immediate area dated in the year prior to the tax year being appealed.
-For example, if a property is being appealed for the 2013 tax year, sales dates of comparable properties should be in 2011 and 2012.
+- Sales prices of similar properties in the immediate area dated in the two years prior to the tax year being appealed.

 - A recent private appraisal.